drekunia/exgetapi/README.md

 The server runs on port `:4000` by default.
 You can change it in `lib/exgetapi/application.ex` on line `16`.
 <br>
-Send GET requests using Postman or your web browser.
+You can send GET requests using Postman or your web browser.

 <!-- If [available in Hex](https://hex.pm/docs/publish), the package can be installed
 by adding `exgetapi` to your list of dependencies in `mix.exs`: